asif-sailpoint/Aleena/README.md

 ## Prerequisites
 Python 3.10.0 was used in authoring this script and is recommended to be installed to run this script locally.
-Please visit the following on instructions on how to setup and download Python: https://www.python.org/downloads/
+Please visit the following page on instructions on how to setup and download Python for your machine: https://www.python.org/downloads/

 Also, it is recommended to install a few additional modules (pip install) to make sure things execute smoothly: requests, datetime, time, smtplib, ssl, MIMEMultipart